 Your idea will lead to a reduction in greenhouse gas emissions

-You will be asked to provide evidence of any reports or expert assessments/calculations you have undertaken to demonstrate this.
+You will be asked to describe how your project will lead to a reduction in direct emissions (which occur when carbon emissions are avoided by the use of your product/service) and indirect emissions (which occur when carbon emission savings can be associated with the use of your product/service but do not arise directly from its application).
 Greenhouse gases include carbon dioxide, methane, nitrous oxide, sulphur hexafluoride and the HFC and PFC groups of fluorinated gases.
 All of these gases have different global warming potentials and can be converted into an equivalent quantity of carbon dioxide (for example, methane has 21 times the global warming potential of carbon dioxide, so 1 tonne of methane emitted is equivalent to 21 tonnes of carbon dioxide).
 For this reason “carbon emissions” is used as a shorthand way of describing all greenhouse gas emissions in carbon equivalent terms.

 There are numerous sources of information on carbon emissions factors arising from fossil fuels consumed for transport and energy, as well as from industrial processes.
 For example, the Defra website contains links to several documents with carbon emissions factors from UK energy use.
 The important thing is that you are able to substantiate the additional carbon emissions reduction that will result from your successful idea.

 Your idea is innovative

 It does not have to be a technical discovery but your enterprise should have the potential to accelerate the transition to a low carbon economy.
 For example, it could be a new way of bringing an established technology to market, a new service that will lead to reduced carbon emissions, or a novel business commercialisation strategy.